Earn Your NC Teaching License

 Submit your teaching license application to the state

-First, your teaching program will need to confirm that you’re eligible to apply for your license.
+Almost there!
+First, your teaching program will need to confirm that you’re eligible to apply for your teaching license.
 Once you get confirmation, you’ll create an account through the Department of Public Instruction’s online licensure system.
-(3)
+(1)

-You’ll need to submit the teaching license application fee, as well as documentation of your education and test scores.
-This could include:
+You’ll need to submit a teaching license application fee, as well as documentation of your education and test scores.

 Not sure how to get your official transcripts and test scores?
-Check out our Application Guide and Testing Guide for information on requesting these documents.
+Check out our Application Guide for info.

 Frequently Asked Questions